 “`You can be looking at three years, maybe four years, maybe five years to put your financing together for an affordable housing or supportive housing development,’ said Amy Anderson of PATH Ventures.

 “Although you might think HHH housing projects are fully funded by the bond measure, they are not.
-HHH only accounts for a fraction of the total development money mix, with the bond measure funds being used to attract an assortment of other investors.
+HHH only accounts for a fraction of the total development money mix, with the bond measure funds being used to attract an assortment of other investors with experience in the motley fool everlasting portfolio stocks.

 “For instance, the PATH Ventures project in East Hollywood will cost $53 million to build, but only $3.5 million of the total amount come from HHH funds.